-2012 also saw the first pure image segmentation contest won by DL, again through an MC-GPU-MPCNN (Segmentation of Neuronal Structures in EM Stacks Challenge, 2012; Ciresan et al., 2012a).2 EM stacks are relevant for the recently approved huge brain projects in Europe and the US (e.g., Markram, 2012).
+2012 also saw the first pure image segmentation contest won by DL, again through an MC-GPU-MPCNN (Segmentation of Neuronal Structures in EM Stacks Challenge, 2012; Ciresan et al., 2012a).
+(It should be mentioned, however, that LSTM RNNs already performed simultaneous segmentation and recognition when they became the first recurrent Deep Learners to win official international pattern recognition contests-Sec.
+5.15.)
+EM stacks are relevant for the recently approved huge brain projects in Europe and the US.
 Given electron microscopy images of stacks of thin slices of animal brains, the goal is to build a detailed 3D model of the brain's neurons and dendrites.
 But human experts need many hours and days and weeks to annotate the images: Which parts depict neuronal membranes?
 Which parts are irrelevant background?
-This needs to be automated (e.g., Turaga et al., 2010).
+This needs to be automated.
 Deep MC-GPU-MPCNNs learned to solve this task through experience with many training images, and won the contest on all three evaluation metrics by a large margin, with superhuman performance in terms of pixel error.

 Both object detection (Ciresan et al., 2013) and image segmentation (Ciresan et al., 2012a) profit from fast MPCNN-based image scans that avoid redundant computations.
-Recent MPCNN scanners speed up naive implementations by up to three orders of magnitude (Masci et al., 2013; Giusti et al., 2013); compare earlier efficient methods for CNNs without MP (Vaillant et al., 1994).
+Recent methods speed up naive implementations by three orders of magnitude (Masci et al., 2013b,a).

-Also in 2012, a system consisting of growing deep FNNs and 2D-BRNNs (Di Lena et al., 2012) won the CASP 2012 contest on protein contact map prediction.
-On the IAM-OnDoDB benchmark, LSTM RNNs (Sec.
-5.12) outperformed all other methods (HMMs, SVMs) on online mode detection (Otte et al., 2012; Indermuhle et al., 2012) and keyword spotting (Indermuhle et al., 2011).
-On the long time lag problem of language modelling, LSTM RNNs outperformed all statistical approaches on the IAM-DB benchmark (Frinken et al., 2012).
-Compare other recent RNNs for object recognition (Wyatte et al., 2012; OReilly et al., 2013), extending earlier work on biologically plausible learning rules for RNNs (O'Reilly, 1996).
+Also in 2012, on the IAM-OnDoDB benchmark, LSTM RNNs (Sec.
+5.11) outperformed all other methods (HMMs, SVMs) on online mode detection (Otte et al., 2012; Indermuhle et al., 2012) and keyword spotting (Indermuhle et al., 2011).
+On the long time lag problem of language modelling, LSTM outperformed all statistical approaches on the IAM-DB benchmark (Frinken et al., 2012).